TitleCardMaker/TitleCardMaker/docs/user_guide/settings.md

     [Card Extension](#card-extension) of `jpg`, `jpeg`, or `png`.

 The compression level to apply when creating Title Cards.
-The minimum quality, 1, will result in extremely low quality (highly compressed) Cards; and the highest quality, 100, will result in the best quality (but least-compressed) Cards.
-The recommended value is between 92 and 95.
+The minimum quality, 1, will result in __extremely__ low quality (highly compressed) Cards; and the highest quality, 100, will result in the best quality (but least-compressed) Cards.
+The recommended value is between 85 and 95.

 ??? tip "Advanced Details"